 The nursing school at Hudson Valley Community College is a public institution located in Troy, New York.
 Its nursing programs are accredited by ACEN.

-Degree types you can earn at Hudson Valley Community College include Registered Nursing, and the school provides it offerings to students via campus formats.
-The level of nursing programs offered to nursing students include Associate level degrees.
+Degree types you can earn at Hudson Valley Community College include Registered Nursing, and the school provides its offerings to students via campus formats.
+The level of nursing programs offered to nursing students include Associate Degree level degrees.

-Out of 105 nursing schools in New York, the nursing program at Hudson Valley Community College ranks #3 in the state, and out of more than 1,700 nursing programs nationally, it ranks #102.
-It's 3-year average NCLEX passing rate is 96.00%, giving the Hudson Valley Community College an overall grade of A.
+Out of 105 nursing schools in New York, the nursing program at Hudson Valley Community College ranks #8 in the state, and out of more than 1,700 nursing programs nationally, it ranks #187.
+It's 3-year average NCLEX-RN passing rate is 92.70%, giving the Hudson Valley Community College an overall grade of A.

 Nursing Program Stats at a Glance for Hudson Valley Community College